Natural Healing Tips: Cocoa Butter 101

 Debilitated with a painful urinary tract infection?
 Here’s how your kitchen can more >>

 Cocoa Butter is a natural moisturizer that melts at room temperature which makes it ideal for your skin.
 Its health benefits come from its cocoa mass polyphenol.

 Cocoa butter, also called theobroma oil or theobroma cacao, is a pale-yellow, pure, edible vegetable fat extracted from the cocoa bean.
 To obtain cocoa butter, cocoa beans are fermented, roasted, and then separated from their hulls.
-About 54% – 58% of the residue is cocoa butter.
+About 54 to 58 percent of the residue is cocoa butter.
 Cocoa butter is usually deodorized to remove its strong and undesirable taste.
 Cocoa butter is used to make chocolate, biscuits, and baked goods.
 It is also used in manufacturing some pharmaceuticals, ointments, and toiletries.
 Cocoa butter adds flavor, scent, and smoothness to these products.
 It has a mild chocolate flavor and aroma.

 - Weight gain: In one tablespoon of cocoa butter oil, there are 120 calories.
 There are roughly 14 g of total fat, more than half of which come from saturated fat.
 Based on a 2,000 calorie diet, it is recommended that you have 65 grams fat daily, so cocoa butter gives you 16 % of your RDA of daily fat.